CaoRuiming/CS1320-Final-Project/README.md

 ```bash
 python manage.py migrate
 ```

+Once migrations are done, you can exit the backend shell with the `exit` command.

 You will need to run migrations once during setup and every time when models in the Django app are changed.
 For more information, read the [Django documentation on migrations](https://docs.djangoproject.com/en/3.1/topics/migrations/).